adpu/amd/README.txt

 == Description ==

 Amd is a simple wordpress plugin that add meta description field inside post and page editor.
+It has a character count tool that show if your text exceeds the limit of 160 characters (Optimal lenght).

 == Installation ==